ADWF Loan and Project Documentation Process

 Force Account Labor Worksheet

-If a community wants oian reimbursement for engineering planning or design costs, the procurement and accounting documents must be submitted for review and concurrence.
+If a community wants loan reimbursement for engineering planning or design costs, the procurement and accounting documents must be submitted for review and concurrence.

 Professional Service Contract

 Engineering and/or design contract is submitted for approval, including all amendments.
-MG&L approval is required prior to making any disbursements.
+SRF Program approval is required prior to making any disbursements.
+Submittal of Request For Proposal Document (PDF) to the SRF Program before solicitation is recommended, along with subsequent award and contract documents.
+Example Professional Design Services Agreement (PDF)

 Planning Design Study